sameday-courier/woocommerce-plugin/readme.txt

 = Initial configuration for the plugin =

-In order to setup the plugin, you need to provide the following information (please refer to screenshot 1 - Initial configuration for the plugin):
+In order to set up the plugin, you need to provide the following information (please refer to screenshot 1 - Initial configuration for the plugin):

 * Go to plugin's Settings
 * `Title` = The title that it will be displayed on your website
 * `Username` = Username provided by Sameday as result of enrolling to our services
 * `Password` = Password provided by Sameday as result of enrolling to our services
-* `Default label format` = The format of paper (eg. A4) for creating the awbs
+* `Default label format` = The format of paper (e.g. A4) for creating the awbs
 * `Is testing` = If checked, the plugin will be set in development mode.
 This feature is intended to test services.
 Should not be checked on production environment

     NOTE: Each environment (eg. test/production) has a different set of credentials.
 Be sure to use the set of credentials corresponding to selected environment